 (a) Consider the system of a 2-D flow passing a cylinder as illustrated in Fig. 1.
-The 2-D cylinder, essentially a circular disk, is centered at (x, y) = (0, 0) with a radius of 5 cm.
+The 2-D cylinder, essentially a circular disk, is centered at (x, y) = (0, 0) with a diameter of 8 cm.
 To perform the simulation using Ansys-Fluent, the cylinder is placed in a 2-D computational domain with its dimension (in cm) given in Fig 1.
-The left boundary is a velocity inlet with a constant x-velocity of 3.5 cm/s.
+The left boundary is a velocity inlet with x-velocity set to 4 cm/s.
 (The x-direction is as indicated in Fig. 1.)
 The right boundary is a pressure outlet with zero gauge pressure.
 Top and bottom are walls.
 The system is filled with water with constant density and viscosity (using the default values from Fluent database).

-At t = 0, the system is initialized with x-velocity = 3.5 cm/s, y-velocity = 0, and gauge pressure = 0 within the domain.
-This task uses laminar model to run a transient simulation to at least t = 5 minutes.
+At t = 0, the system is initialized with x-velocity = 4 cm/s, y-velocity = 0, and gauge pressure = 0 within the domain.
+This task uses laminar model to run a transient simulation to at least t = 3 minutes.
 The deliverables are